rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 How can I make tiny progress on any of the two ideas?

-Changing how the driver work seems like a big task that is hard to do in small steps.
+Changing how the driver works seems like a big task that is hard to do in small steps.
 But moving projection state to documents seems like something that could quite easily be done.